tungstenfabric/docs/tungsten-fabric-operator/working-with-kubernetes-operators-101.rst

 Because of that, additional components are defined in this repository.
 They allow to deploy operatorized Tungsten Fabric with platforms like Openstack or Openshift.
 Depending on specific bussiness problem and environment it's necessary to pick components that will fulfill the needs.
-To find out more about Tungsten Fabric architecture watch `this <https://wiki.lfnetworking.org/display/LN/2021-02-02+-+TF+Architecture+Overview>`_ presentation or read `this <https://codilime.com/tungsten-fabric-architecture-an-overview/>`_ blogpost.
+To find out more about Tungsten Fabric architecture watch `this <https://wiki.lfnetworking.org/display/LN/2021-02-02+-+TF+Architecture+Overview>`__ presentation or read `this <https://codilime.com/tungsten-fabric-architecture-an-overview/>`__ blogpost.

 Openshift deployment use case example
 -------------------------------------

-For example, to deploy described above infrastructure on Openshift, it's necessary to apply some additional resources.
+For example, to deploy described above infrastructure on Openshift, it is necessary to apply some additional resources.
 Openshift is based on RedHat CoreOS nodes which have generally read-only filesystem and limited system tools for configuration during runtime.
 CoreOS is designed to be configured buring boot process with so called ignition configs and then work with persistent configuration.
-Because of that `here <https://github.com/tungstenfabric/tf-openshift/tree/master/deploy/openshift>`_ are some ignition configs applied as custom resources managed by operator delivered by Openshift.
+Because of that `here <https://github.com/tungstenfabric/tf-openshift/tree/master/deploy/openshift>`__ are some ignition configs applied as custom resources managed by operator delivered by Openshift.
 For example nftables rules required by Tungsten Fabric are applied with ignition files or an overlay mount of `/lib/modules` directory is created in order to allow mount of vRouter kernel module.